chrisgrieser/nvim-scissors/README.md

 > [!TIP]
 > You can use
 > [snippet-converter.nvim](https://github.com/smjonas/snippet-converter.nvim) to
-> convert your snippets to the VSCode format.
+> convert your snippets to the VS Code format.

 ## Rationale
 - The [VSCode snippet